 The Timeline View

 If the Timeline View is not visible, click on the Timeline tab below the main menu bar near the top of the IMatch window.

-The Timeline View in IMatch displays files in a virtual timeline and locates them based on the timestamp extracted when indexing the file.
+The Timeline View in IMatch displays files in a virtual timeline and locates them based on the selected timestamp extracted when indexing the file.

+The Timeline View